cube-js/cube/docs/Configuration/Overview.md

 by simply switching environment variables, which is generally safer, faster and easier than re-deploying the codebase.

-## Development vs Production
+## Development Mode

-Cube.js can be run in an insecure, development-only mode by setting the `CUBEJS_DEV_MODE` environment variable to `true`.
+Cube.js can be run in an insecure, development mode by setting the `CUBEJS_DEV_MODE` environment variable to `true`.
 Putting Cube.js in development mode does the following:

 - Disables authentication checks
 - Allows another log level to be set (`trace`)
-- Enables the Developer Playground on `http://localhost:4000`
+- Enables the Playground on `http://localhost:4000`
 - Uses `memory` instead of `redis` as the default cache/queue engine
 - Logs incorrect/invalid configuration for `externalRefresh` /`waitForRenew` instead of throwing errors